fraca7/dsremap/doc/source/reverse.rst

 GET_REPORT 0xa3
 ###############

 This contains some time of manufacture information, part of it in plain text.
 Not entirely deciphered though.
-It's identical every time (for a given controller).
+There is a human-readable date and time.
+According to the Linux kernel driver, the hardware version of the controller lies at offset 35 and the firmware version at offset 41 (both little-endian 16 bits unsigned).

 GET_REPORT 0x12
 ###############